ronkok/Hurmet/docs/en/manual.md

 ## Remote modules

-Hurmet modules enable you to access remote assignments and functions.
+Hurmet modules enable you to access remote functions.
 Remote modules are written in plain text files, like this:

-    f_c′ = '4500 psi'
-    E_s = '29000 ksi'
+    multiply(a, b)
+        return a × b

     divideBy(a, b)
         return a / b

-Modules can assign a literal value to a variable.
-Modules can not do calculations except within functions.
+    private function waterDensity()
+        return '62.4 lbf/ft³'

 The word `private` may be written before a function.
 Private functions cannot be called from outside the module.

-    private function waterDensity()
-        return '62.4 lbf/ft³'

 A Hurmet document can load an entire module into a variable with a fetch statement, like this: